Der Spiegel (online) Logo

 Spiegel Online Logo 2016

-In 2016, a woman Barbara Hans became the chief editor.
+In 2016, Barbara Hans became the chief editor.
 The change of editor led to a rebranding.
-The substrates were removed from the inscription to show that the portal does not water down but writes only the most important and substantial.
-Since internet publications are read by busy people who want to get the main news quickly, it’s important for the portal to meet this requirement.
+The substrates were removed from the inscription to show that the portal does not water down, but writes only the most important and substantial.
+Since internet publications are read by busy people who want to get the main news quickly, the portal needs to meet this requirement.
 And this technique in the sign emphasized this conformity.

 2020 – today